A Wikipedia page can enhance, or undermine, your brand

 - Banners.
 Is there an unsightly banner at the top saying that there is something wrong with the article?
 Sometimes sources are lacking, or it reads like an advertisement.
 The banner will suggest improvements be made to the article.
-Having a banner could eventually lead to deletion of that page by Wikipedia editors.
-However, in most cases, having an article that needs work is still better than not having an article.
+The article could be deleted if the issues in the banner are not addressed.

 - Outdated info.
 Does the article accurately reflect the current status of the company?
 Is the information in it correct and up-to-date?
 Has misinformation been added to the article?

 - Vandalization.
 Has your article been vandalized?
 Has someone added information that clearly does not belong there?
-This is different from misinformation, and is often done by bored middle schools students.
+This is often done by bored middle schools students.

 - Reputable references.
-The next thing you want to look at is, is the information in the article strongly supported by credible media sources?
-Under the References section (at the bottom of the article), if there are less than 10 references, then the article is not well supported by media coverage.
-Articles lacking significant media coverage can be nominated for deletion.
+Is the information in the article strongly supported by credible media sources?
+If the article is not well supported by media coverage it can be nominated for deletion.

 - Voice.
 Do a review of the overall tone of the article and see if it sounds like an advertisement.
 You do not want it to sound like one.
-A neutral tone is ideal, as it displays impartiality.
-Just the facts, without reading like it is trying to explicitly sell you something.
+A neutral tone is ideal.

 The ideal Wikipedia article sticks to the facts